 However, real estate agents often don’t get all of this commission.
 If there are two agents with the buyer and seller, the commission splits.
 An agent that works for a brokerage will have to pay them for assistance.

-Although negotiations can happen, the seller most often pays the real estate commission in Florida.
+The seller usually pays the real estate commission in Florida, although negotiations can happen.
 They pay for the listing agent, the person who puts the house up for sale, and the buyer’s agent to help close the deal.

 The buyer doesn’t pay for the agent because they pay for closing costs and the home.
 The seller will likely experience the same as they find a new home to live inside, so it’s only fair they pay these costs in this exchange.